r1chardj0n3s/angboard/README.md

 4. other services implemented as a "service_name.js" which extends the appControllers module, the $routeProvider and the menuService.
 Such services should also be added to the <link> list in index.html.
+5. all API-calling functionality is implemented in the apiService which also handles storing the auth token.

 Components